 Although the univariate case is the most studied, many references also tackle multivariate distributions.
 The starting point for a multivariate Stein's method is a \emph{Stein characterization} for the Gaussian law which states that a random vector {$Z$} is a multivariate Gaussian $d$-random vector with mean $\nu$ and covariance $\Sigma$ (short: $Z \sim {\cal{N}}(\nu, \Sigma)$) if and only if

-for all absolutely continuous function ${g} : \R^d \to \R$ for which the expectations exist; here $\grad$ denotes the gradient operator {for functions which act on $\R^d$} (a column vector), {$\left\langle A, B \right\rangle_{\mathrm{HS}} = \sum_{i, j}A_{ij}B_{ij}$ is the Hilbert-Schmidt inner product {between $d \times d$ matrices} and $\left\langle u, v \right\rangle = \sum_{i} u_i v_i$ is the usual scalar product between vectors in $\mathbb{R}^{d}$}.
-From \eqref{eq:stlemma}, one infers that the second order differential operator $\mathcal{A}{g}(x) = \left\langle \Sigma, \grad^2 {g}(x) \right\rangle_{\mathrm{HS}} - \left\langle x - \nu, \grad {g}(x) \right\rangle$ is a Stein operator for the Gaussian distribution {${\cal{N}}(\nu, \Sigma)$}, with class $\mathcal{F}(\mathcal{A})$ the collection of functions for which \eqref{eq:stlemma} holds.
-Classical Markov theory then provides a solution of the corresponding Stein equation {$\mathcal{A}g(x) = h(x) - \mathbb{E}[h({Z})]$} via the so-called Mehler formula, leading to a variety of applications of Stein's method for multivariate normal approximation as treated e.g.\ in \cite{MR1035659, G91, GoRi96, MR2573554, meckes2009stein, bonis2016rates}.
-Classical Markov theory also provides Stein operators, equations, and solutions outside the Gaussian case, e.g.\ for log-concave densities as well as for ergodic measure of SDE's satisfying regularity conditions, as studied e.g.\ by \cite{mackey2016multivariate, gorham2016measuring,fang2018multivariate}. {Other references extending the method beyond the multivariate Gaussian setting include \cite{arras2017stein,arras2018stein} who tackle infinitely divisible distributions with finite first moment, and} \cite{barbour2015multivariate, barbour2018multivariate} who provide a framework which is applicable for many discrete multivariate distributions.
-In \cite{reinert2019approximating}, stationary distributions of Glauber Markov chains are characterised.
+for all absolutely continuous function ${g} \Colon \R^d \to \R$ for which the expectations exist; here $\grad$ denotes the gradient operator {for functions which act on $\R^d$} (a column vector), {$\left\langle A, B \right\rangle_{\mathrm{HS}} = \sum_{i, j}A_{ij}B_{ij}$ is the Hilbert--Schmidt inner product {between $d \times d$ matrices} and $\left\langle u, v \right\rangle = \sum_{i} u_i v_i$ is the usual scalar product between vectors in $\mathbb{R}^{d}$}.
+From \eqref{eq:stlemma}, one infers that the second order differential operator $\mathcal{A}{g}(x) = \left\langle \Sigma, \grad^2 {g}(x) \right\rangle_{\mathrm{HS}} - \left\langle x - \nu, \grad {g}(x) \right\rangle$ is a Stein operator for the Gaussian distribution {${\cal{N}}(\nu, \Sigma)$}, with {Stein} class $\mathcal{F}(\mathcal{A})$ the collection of functions for which \eqref{eq:stlemma} holds.
+Classical Markov theory then provides a solution of the corresponding Stein equation {$\mathcal{A}g(x) = h(x) - \E[h({Z})]$} via the so-called Mehler formula, leading to a variety of applications of Stein's method for multivariate normal approximation as treated e.g.\ in \cite{MR1035659, G91, GoRi96, MR2573554, meckes2009stein, bonis2016rates}.
+Classical Markov theory also provides Stein operators, equations, and solutions outside the Gaussian case, e.g.\ for log-concave densities as well as for ergodic {measures} of {stochastic differential equations} satisfying regularity conditions, as studied e.g.\ by \cite{mackey2016multivariate, gorham2016measuring,fang2018multivariate}. {Other references extending the method beyond the multivariate Gaussian setting include \cite{arras2017stein,arras2018stein} {for} infinitely divisible distributions with finite first moment, and} \cite{barbour2015multivariate, barbour2018multivariate} {for} a framework which is applicable {to} many discrete multivariate distributions.
+In \cite{reinert2019approximating}, stationary distributions of Glauber Markov chains are characterized.
 The Dirichlet distribution has been treated in \cite{gan2017dirichlet}, and the multinomial distribution is considered in \cite{loh1992stein}. {This literature review is not intended to be exhaustive; {more references can be found e.g.\ at the websites} https://sites.google.com/site/steinsmethod and https://sites.google.com/site/malliavinstein}.